-Bulldog Block is a program in the junior high designed to provide enriching and academic lessons to students in the areas of English, math, social studies, science, and study skills.
-This program involves an approximate 21 minutes block of time each day where students will be exposed to highly engaging lessons meant to enhance regular classroom activities and to bolster key skills in these areas.
+Bulldog Block is a program in the junior high designed to provide enriching and academic lessons to students.
+This program involves an approximate 21 minute block of time each day where students will be exposed to highly engaging lessons meant to enhance regular classroom activities and to bolster key skills in these areas.